ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

   support accesses to Unicode tables that enable executing constructs such as `\p{Nd}`, although the `\p`/`\P` feature in general is now quite widely available.
-While in principle it’s possible to translate these into character-class matches, this also requires access to those tables.
+While in principle it is possible to translate these into character-class matches, this also requires access to those tables.
 Thus, regexp libraries in severely constrained environments may not be able to support I-Regexp